Macrometacorp/docs/docs/cep/metadata.md

 ## Docstrings and Other Information

-By convention, you can enter a comment with testing information, update logs, or other useful information at the beginning of the stream worker definition between `/**` and `**/`.
+You can enter a comment with testing information, update logs, or other useful information at the beginning of the stream worker definition between `/**` and `**/`.
 This is similar to a docstring in functions.

 The format is: